YSX-official/ESTR2306-Lab/README.md

 # ESTR2306-Lab
+There are some Linux commands to solve problems of ESTR2306 Lab session.

 ## Linux
 1. Excluding directories, symbolic links and hidden files, find the 2nd largest file size in /bin by a single line of command.